MatteoCus/MatteoCus/README.md

 </p>

 - About me:
-  - 🏢 I'm currently working as a full-stack developer in a multimedia content management application -> Angular, JS/TS Express.js backend, PostgreSQL
+  - 🏢 I'm currently working as a full-stack developer in a multimedia content management application
+    -  Angular, JS/TS Express.js, PostgreSQL
   - 🏫 Computer Science M.Sc.
 Degree Student in Major in Programming Languages, Systems and Algorithms, University of Padua

 - ⚡ Fun facts: